 Phew, that was serious – but unfortunately completely necessary.

 Birdwatching at Reynisfjara

-Unfortunately, neither of my visits have coincided with the birdwatching season but if you visit at the right time you can see a number of birds including puffins and arctic terns.
+Unfortunately, neither of my visits has coincided with the birdwatching season.
+But if you visit at the right time you can see a number of birds including puffins and arctic terns.